What, exactly, is social class?

 So what’s YOUR social class?
 Here’s an interesting calculator to help you scientifically determine where you sit in the grand scheme of things (click on the “Components of Class” tab and use the drop-down menus to build your profile):

-So what does all of this have to do with clothing and image?
+What does all of this have to do with clothing and image?

 In our society, we often say that “image is everything.”
 I don’t believe that.
 I think that how you look can get you in the door, but what you know will keep you in the room.
 This study of class confirms it.